abdullahhsalman-dev/langchain-sementic-search/README.md

 ## ✨ Features

-- **📄 PDF Document Processing**: Upload and process PDF documents with intelligent text extraction and chunking
+- **📁 Automatic PDF Processing**: Simply drop PDF files in the `data/` folder for automatic processing
 - **🔍 Semantic Search**: Find relevant content using natural language queries instead of keyword matching
 - **🤖 RAG Question Answering**: Get comprehensive answers to questions based on your document content
 - **🆓 Completely Free**: Uses only free and open-source technologies